Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The CT scan is much more sensitive than a typical X-ray.
-Your health care provider may request scans of your head and neck area, to see if a tumor exists in the oral cavity, lymph nodes, or elsewhere.
-Your health care provider may also request scans of your entire lower jawbone, also called the mandible.
+This test uses a series of X-rays and a computer to make detailed images of tissues inside the body.
+A CT scan is much more detailed than a regular X-ray.
+Your healthcare provider may request scans of your head and neck area, to see if a tumor exists in the oral cavity, lymph nodes, or elsewhere.
+Your healthcare provider may also request scans of your entire lower jawbone (mandible).

-MRIs are used to determine if cancer has spread from your mouth to your neck.
-MRIs can also show the size and extent of any cancer that has spread.
-These pictures can show the difference between normal and diseased tissue.
+This test uses large magnets and a computer to make detailed images of tissues in the breast.
+An MRI is used to see if cancer has spread to your neck.
+It can also show the size and extent of any cancer that has spread.

-This test is a series of X-rays performed while you swallow a liquid containing barium.
+This test is a series of X-rays done while you swallow a liquid that contains barium.
 This liquid will show up on X-rays.
-Because people with oral cancer are at risk for cancers of the digestive tract, your health care provider may request this test to see if there is cancer in your esophagus.
-It also shows how well you swallow and whether the cancer is interfering with normal swallowing.
+Because people with oral cancer are at risk for cancers of the digestive tract, your healthcare provider may request this test to see if there is cancer in your esophagus.
+It also shows how well you swallow and if the cancer is causing problems with normal swallowing.

 This test uses X-rays to take a picture of your upper and lower jawbones.
-It can tell whether cancer has spread to these bones.
+It can see if cancer has spread to these bones.
 You sit or stand and place your chin on a rest, looking straight ahead.
 The machine moves around your head, taking the X-ray picture of your jaws.

-A chest X-ray can help show whether cancer has spread into your lungs.
+A chest X-ray can help show if cancer has spread to your lungs.
 For this test, you stand in front of a rectangular target area where the X-ray film is held.
 You may be asked to hold your arms to the side or over your head.
 You take a breath and remain still for a few seconds.
-You may have an X-ray of your chest from the front and also from the side.
+You may have an X-ray of your chest from the front and from the side.

 Your healthcare provider will talk with you about which tests you'll have.
 Make sure to get ready for the tests as instructed.
 Ask questions and talk about any concerns you have.